The Burnout Monster Is Lurking, I See It!

 Dentist Burnout.jpg

 Professional burnout is an epidemic!
-In a study of over a thousand human resource managers, 98% indicated burnout was actually “sabotaging” their businesses.
-Many managers indicated professional burnout accounted for 50% of their employee turnover!
+In a study of over a thousand human resource managers, 98% reported that burnout was actually “sabotaging” their businesses.
+Many managers indicated that professional burnout accounted for 50% of their employee turnover!

-Companies across all industries are seeing it impact their business, so they are putting internal programs in place to prevent it before it steals their talent, institutional knowledge, and competitive advantage.
+Companies across all industries are seeing its impact on their business, so they are putting internal programs in place to prevent it before it steals their talent, institutional knowledge, and competitive advantage.
 It is one of the most prevalent work-related problems in our society today.

 Guess who is near the top of the professional burnout list?
 That’s right, dentists.
 Professional burnout is regularly destroying dental careers that took years of hard work to build.
-It is a monster lurking over the shoulder of every dentist just waiting to transform work into something dreaded and hated, instead of something exciting and rewarding.
+It is a monster lurking over the shoulder of every dentist, just waiting to transform work into something dreaded and hated rather than something exciting and rewarding.

 Why does this monster haunt dentists so often?
 Simple as it may sound, it is the human body’s response to chronic stress.
-Factors that dentist deal with on a daily basis such as managing and leading a team, paying off debt, keeping patients happy and healthy, maintaining a profitable practice, preventing malpractice, and fighting managed care, all lead to constant stress.
+Factors that dentists deal with daily, such as managing and leading a team, paying off debt, keeping patients happy and healthy, maintaining a profitable practice, preventing malpractice, and fighting managed care, all contribute to constant stress.

-They not only deal with these stresses during office hours, but they end up spending their free time thinking about or managing these issues, which means family time, sleep, vacations and exercise time suffer.
+They not only deal with these stresses during office hours but also spend their free time thinking about or managing them, which means family time, sleep, vacations, and exercise time suffer.
 This is the definition of chronic stress.
-Over time, slowly but surely, the monster creeps in and does its damage.
+Over time, the monster creeps in, slowly but surely, and does its damage.

 Its effects are subtle at first: fatigue, anxiety, unhappiness, frustration, lack of patience, insomnia, and headaches.
 Eventually, however, it manifests into depression, high blood pressure, heart attacks, drug or alcohol abuse, clinical mistakes, severe cynicism, suicide, and divorce.
 It can kill a practice and a career, and take a devastating toll on all areas of your life.

 So how do you do this?
 Get help!
-Most of dental burnout is a result of dentists trying to do it all: believing they can deliver state-of-the-art, high-quality dentistry as well as be a super boss, charismatic leader, a successful COO, CFO, HR Director in a new economic environment of intense competition, managed care, and constant change.
+Most dental burnout results from dentists trying to do it all: believing they can deliver state-of-the-art, high-quality dentistry while also being a super boss, charismatic leader, a successful COO, CFO, and HR Director in a new economic environment of intense competition, managed care, and constant change.

-Without well-trained employees, effective leadership, and best-practices business systems in place, burnout is inevitable.
+Without well-trained employees, effective leadership, and best-practice business systems in place, burnout is inevitable.
 Building a solid team and working with dental industry professionals can alleviate a significant portion of the chronic stress.

 Previous